nikunjsanghai/Introduction_to_Programming_Cplusplus/Week1/variables_and_data_types.md

 We will not discuss 2. and 3. in Week 1.
 **1. Primitive Data Types:** These data types are built-in or predefined data types and can be used directly by the user to declare variables. example: int, char, float, bool, etc. Primitive data types available in C++ are:

-- Integer
+- Integer : The most natural size of integer for the machine.
-- Character
+- Character : Typically a single octet (one byte).
+This is an integer type.
-- Boolean
+- Boolean : Stores either value true or false.
-- Floating Point
+- Floating Point : A single-precision floating point value.
-- Double Floating Point
+- Double Floating Point : A double-precision floating point value.
-- Valueless or Void
+- Valueless or Void :Represents the absence of type.
-- Wide Character
+- Wide Character  : A wide character type.
 ### Data Type Modifiers in C++
 Modifiers are used in C++ to change or give extra meaning to database types.
 It’s added to primitive data types as a prefix to change their meaning.
 A modifier is used to change the meaning of a basic type so that it better matches the requirements of different circumstances.